nus-cs2103-AY2324S1/ip/docs/README.md

 Orion will quit the application and close the window.<br>

+Format: `bye`

-Example of usage:
+Example of usage: `bye`

-`bye`

-Expected outcome:

-The application window will close.
+Expected outcome: The application window will close.